kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 ### Task 2 - Monitor Service Health and Analyze Reports

-1. On the LON-CL1 VM, select the **User Details Panel - Microsoft 365 admin center** tab within your Edge browser.
-This tab contains the Microsoft 365 admin center.
+1. On the LON-CL1 VM, go to the **Microsoft 365 admin center** tab within your Edge browser.

 2. In the **Microsoft 365 admin center** navigation pane, select **Show all**,  select **Health** and then select **Service health**.